britishlibrary/aac-tei-catalogue-server/README.md

-# This private Github repo britishlibrary/aac-tei-catalogue-server began life as a Github import of the Bodleian's repo british_library/aac-tei-catalogue-server.
-The BL's extended version we are using to expriment with setting up a Hebrew catalogue alonside the existing Medieval (Western) catalogue
+# This private Github repo britishlibrary/aac-tei-catalogue-server began life as a Github import of the Bodleian's repo [british_library/aac-tei-catalogue-serve](https://github.com/msDesc/catalogue_server).
+The BL's version is being used by Julian Cook to experiment with setting up a Hebrew catalogue alonside the existing Medieval (Western) catalogue

 # Experimental Catalogue Server